KageKirin/kagekirin-old.github.com/source/_posts/2012-05-26-generalized-motion-blur-idea.markdown

-store a fullres buffer of frame (t-1), and possible fast camera movements might yield very strange results, such as after images instead of blurred lines.
+store a fullres buffer of frame (t-1), and possible fast camera movements might yield very strange results, such as strange afterimages instead of blurred lines.

 ### Object Deformation Motion Blur
-This motion blur processus consists in deforming moving objects in the vertex shader along their
+This motion blur procedure consists in deforming moving objects in the vertex shader along their